Life imitates art.

 The eighties were surely the golden age of the franchise.
 A perfect film paracosm; the first of its kind, and, apart from the James Bond series, the largest golden goose a corporation could own.
 And the good King owned it completely, free from external corporate interference.
 A great Kingdom came into being and its denizens were happy and satisfied fans.
 I may have been slightly put off by the pandering to younger audiences with those Ewoks, but this was perfectly understandable.
 I was a kid when I first discovered the Skywalker Saga, so I couldn’t expect anything less.

-The one good aspect from this civil war, for me, was the fact that a new generation of kids had discovered Star Wars via the prequels.
+The one good aspect of this civil war, for me, was the fact that a new generation of kids had discovered Star Wars via the prequels.
 Even though these

 To this day, I don’t understand why the King didn’t trust his own people with the keys to the Kingdom.
 The creatives behind The Clone Wars and the early Battlefront games were perfectly capable and had the support of the people.
 I guess despair is a powerful, disenchanting force, and the dark empire, looming in the periphery, knew it was time to strike.